 Be Careful Getting In and Out of Bed

 Many back injuries are attributed to making awkward movements when doing routine things.
 One of the easier ways to prevent new injuries or exacerbating old ones is to be conscious of your movements.
 Here are a few pointers from WebMD experts on protecting your back when getting in and out of bed:

 - Don’t twist your back or make rapid jerking motions.

-- Get in bed by sitting on the edge the mattress.
-Supporting yourself with your hands, bend your knees and lay on your side.
+- Get in bed by sitting on the edge of the mattress.
+Supporting yourself with your hands, bend your knees, and lay on your side.
 Then adjust your position as needed.

 - Get out of bed by rolling on your side (facing the edge of the mattress) and bend in your knees.
 Supporting yourself with your hands, carefully swing your legs to the floor and stand up straight.
 Get up from the seated position.

 How you sleep plays an important role in managing back pain, as certain positions place more strain on the back than others.
 Generally, back sleeping and supported side sleeping are regarded as most ergonomic, while stomach sleeping tends to be most associated with pain.
 Whichever position you prefer, here are tips for staying comfortable.

 Side sleeping is the most common position, especially among women.
 While it can place some strain on the body, ensuring your hips and shoulders are supported can make it comfortable.

 Ideally, side sleepers should bend both knees in slightly and place a small pillow between their legs to prevent hips from twisting and placing stress on the back.
 If your legs are too straight, this can exaggerate the curve of your lower back, but if your legs are drawn in too tightly, your back may round — and both can cause pain.
 Getting the best mattress for side sleepers is also important to consider for comfort and support.